cstefanache/templlmos/README.md

 ![Image](assets/templlmos.gif)

-To test it just open the `templllmos.html` file in a browser.
+To test it just open the `templllmos.html` file in a browser or [test it online](https://cstefanache.github.io/templlmos/templlmos.html)

 What's implemented so far:
 - a pseudo-filesystem developed on top of localStorage - hey - it works!